Medicare is a health insurance program for people:

 When you have Medicare Parts A and B, you can use TRICARE For Life.

-- Medicare is your primary insurance.
+- Medicare is your primary payer.

 - TRICARE is the second payer, so your out-of-pocket expenses are less.